General Content Warning for spoilers and shame over not being nice to your mum.

 A Kostakis Novel

 It was about this time last year I met Will.
 He was at Brisbane Supanova touring Monuments while I was accompanying a comic friend at the other end of the hall.
 It took me three attempts to catch him in-person, of course — having never grasped the concept of reading a program.
-And when I did catch him, it was hard not fall back into that dark, dark state where I once considered myself a ‘dedicated fanboy’.
+And when I did catch him, it was hard not falling back into that dark, dark state where I once considered myself a ‘dedicated fanboy’.

 Bright eyes and big smile, he asked who he should sign Monuments to.
 And when I gave him my name, he laughed!
 Told me he recognised it from a review I wrote on Holden Shepard’s Invisible Boys, which convinced him to give it a read.
 There I made an off-hand comment Will found ‘shady’, and proceeded to ‘bully’ me over because he’s secretly a monster*.